guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 ```

 ## Setting up the client to stablish a WebSockets connection
 As we said in the introduction, in this project we will use the script developed in the tutorial [02 – Intro to Three.js – Matrices and interaction](./02-matrices-and-interaction/02-matrices-and-interaction.md) to build a multiplayer game.
 Starting from that code, let's open an new WebSocket instantiated in the variable `const socket =  new WebSocket(url)`, that takes a server url starting with `ws://` insted `http://` or `https://`.
 Then, let's add a listener to the event `'message'` that will execute a the callback `readIncomingMessage` every time a new message is received.
-Let's also declare an empty array called `users` to keep track of all the users in the network (we'll get back to that later).

 ```js
 // Web socket setup (https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)